jchaconalvarez/Ironhack-Project2/ReadMe.md

  - **Search for headlines** - Users will be able to search for the headlines they want to see.
  - **Add/remove headlines to favorites** - Users will be able to add and remove headlines to their list of favorite headlines.
  - **Add/remove comments to articles** - Users will be able to post and delete comments for each article.
- - **share headlines** - Users will be able to share headlines with other users.
+ - **Share headlines** - Users will be able to share headlines with other users.

 ## Backlog

-- **find users** - Users will be able to search for and view other users' profiles.
+- **Find users** - Users will be able to search for and view other users' profiles.
-- **follow/unfollow users** - Users will be able to follow and unfollow users.
+- **Follow/unfollow users** - Users will be able to follow and unfollow users.
 Users will see headlines favorited by the users they follow in their home page.
-- **message other users** - Users will be able to message other users.
+- **Message other users** - Users will be able to message other users.

 ## ROUTES